-Since oxymorphone is sometimes taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since oxymorphone is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A oxymorphone overdose can be fatal, especially in a child or other person using the medicine without a prescription.